 Look for affiliates with a highly engaged audience.
 A small, highly-engaged audience is better than a large, disengaged audience.

 Insisting on having much control over the message: It’s important for brands to have some level of control over how their brand is being promoted.
 But, too much control can backfire.
-In 2020, authenticity is what will move the needle, and an overly-scripted message just won’t work.
+Authenticity is what will move the needle, and an overly-scripted message just won’t work.
 Instead, partner with affiliates who you can trust to take a few creative liberties to keep it personal.